 They can compare the different items with ease.
 Nevertheless, this type of lighting isn’t appropriate for all retailers.
 While bright lights are needed for health and safety reasons, high and low lighting encourages shoppers to linger.
 They can spend time examining products and determine which items to take home with them.

-the Space to Encourage Shoppers to Explore all Areas
+Plan the Space to Encourage Shoppers to Explore all Areas

 When walking through a store, consumers need to find a natural flow to take them through the entire space.
 Try to plan the layout so consumers move toward high-value goods without ignoring other areas of the store.
 In America, customers typically turn right first when they enter a store.